What is a Miscarriage?

 Ectopic pregnancy

-When a pregnancy develops outside the uterus, most often in a fallopian tube.
-This can cause bleeding and severe abdominal pain and requires urgent medical treatment.
+When a pregnancy develops outside the uterus, it most often occurs in a fallopian tube, which can cause bleeding and severe abdominal pain and requires urgent medical treatment.
 While it may affect one fallopian tube, many women can still go on to have a healthy pregnancy if there are no other complications.

 When to Seek Medical Advice